Hampstead Heath: Hampstead Ponds

+An aerial view over Pond No. 3, looking towards the centre of London.
+To the left is Parliament Hill, including the playground and athletics track in the distance.

 The Hampstead Ponds are three ponds in the heath's south-west corner, towards South End Green.
 Hampstead Pond No. 3 is the mixed bathing pond, where both sexes may swim.

 Pond legal challenges and maintenance

 In 2004 the City of London Corporation, rejected a proposal by the Hampstead Heath Winter Swimming Club to allow "early-morning, self-regulated swimming in the mixed sex pond on Hampstead Heath"; the corporation argued that it risked legal action by the Health and Safety Executive if it allowed such swimming, since the executive had refused to give assurances to the corporation that it would not be prosecuted under the Health and Safety at Work etc. Act 1974.
 The swimmers successfully challenged this in the High Court, which in 2005 ruled that members of the swimming club had the right to swim at their own risk, and that the corporation would not be liable under the act for injuries as a result.

 In January 2011 the City of London announced a scheme which it said would improve the safety of the dams, to guard against damage that might result from a very large, but rare, storm hitting London.
 The proposed engineering modifications of the dams were aimed at ensuring that three dams complied with the Reservoirs Act 1975.
 With the passage of the Flood and Water Management Act 2010 the City of London was advised that all the dams on the heath would need to comply with the reservoir safety regulations.
 The proposed works in 2011 included recommendations to improve the water quality of the lake, which had suffered from algae blooms.
 The proposals for the pond dams were extensively modified in 2012–2014.
 The proposals were challenged by a consortium of groups and societies collectively called "Dam Nonsense".

 In 2016, the dam project was completed, protecting the dams from collapse and providing ecological benefits.
 When the model boating pond was dredged in the previous year, during the project, a vintage Ford Cortina was found.
 It became a local landmark and someone scaled the security fence to clamp it.
 Many locals now accept the changes to the dams, as wildlife begins to soften the border between the artificial and the natural in this area.